 When it comes to highchairs, you want something that’s going to last.
 The reality is it’s one of those big investment pieces for your child (and potentially subsequent children) and it’s going to go through some tough use.
 So you need it to be up to the job.
-Over the last few months, we’ve undertaken some serious road testing of the Cosatto Noodle Supa Highchair and I’m pleased to say, I think we chose pretty well.
+Over the last few months, we’ve undertaken some serious road testing to review the Cosatto Noodle Supa Highchair and I’m pleased to say, I think we chose pretty well.
 Want to know what we thought?
 Read on…

 Why the Cosatto Noodle Supa?